College of Engineering and Applied Science

 The Herbst Program for Engineering, Ethics & Society enriches and broadens the education of engineering students with seminar and lecture courses in literature, philosophy, history, social issues and the arts.

 In its two seminars, ENES 1010 and ENES 3100, class time is devoted almost exclusively to roundtable discussion of original texts in literature, philosophy and the fine arts.
 These seminars have fewer than 14 students, so students can hone their critical thinking skills through reading, discussion and extensive writing.
 Both of these seminars satisfy the college's writing requirement.
-Note: ENES 1010 satisfies the writing requirement only when taken in a student's freshman year.
+Note: ENES 1010 satisfies the writing requirement only when taken in a student's first year.

 Idea Forge

 The Idea Forge is a flexible, cross-disciplinary collaborative space where students can imagine, design, create and test products and solutions to meet a range of societal and customer needs.
 The space serves as the home for Design Center Colorado and Catalyze CU.
 It supports student teams working on invention and innovation as part of courses, as well as design and development driven by entrepreneurial-minded individuals and service-oriented groups.
 With all these students working side-by-side, the Idea Forge boosts student learning through collaborative, hands-on experience, while supporting industry interaction through scheduled workshops as well as spontaneous exchanges.
+The mission of the Idea Forge is to enhance interdisciplinary creativity and synergy to develop flexible, adaptable and practical graduates.
+To do this, the Idea Forge supports design from a variety of perspectives, from the most formal engineering design process to the human-centered design philosophy.
+By providing students the opportunity to design, build and test their concepts, the Idea Forge builds creative confidence and promotes the formation of strong professional skills.

 The Idea Forge boasts a variety of flexible spaces to achieve its mission and to fit individual student needs.
 These spaces fit into three categories: fabrication shops, project space and community space.
 The fabrication shops provide students with the tools and equipment needed for prototyping through machining, welding, 3D printing, laser cutting, woodworking and sewing with an additional emphasis on electronics and micro-controllers.
 Students learn safe, efficient use of the tools and equipment through action, by taking workshops or tackling a project.
 Project spaces fill the Idea Forge – students are able to find their nearest wood-topped workbench to assemble their design.
 The central Idea Forge Commons, an inspiring environment for teamwork and brainstorming, doubles as a project space and a community space.
 Just off the Commons, the Thinking Lounge community space provides students with a comfortable place to take a break.
 Additional community space consists of two impressive conference rooms, which are perfect for meetings with industry and community members.